MarkusH/talk-orm/examples.rst

         (self.model._meta.object_name, num)
     literature.models.Author.MultipleObjectsReturned: get() returned more than one Author -- it returned 1142!

-Well, that clearly didn't go as planned.
+Well, that obviously didn't go as planned.
 We got an exception that multiple objects got returned.
 That's what ``get()`` is all about.
 It returns **exactly** one object.
 Not zero, not two or more.
 One!

-Alternativly, we could use ``first()``:
+Alternatively, we could use ``first()``:

 .. code:: python